Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Minekatsu," ranked by the total number of "Good!" votes.

-To Improve - To have the ability to do something well.
+To be Good at - To have ability to do things well.

 Connecting Points - Points that are connected together.